nldlabs/nlddoc/docs/Guide/Frontmatter.md

 ### Keep It Simple

-Only use frontmatter when you need it. nlddoc works great without any frontmatter.
+Only use frontmatter when you need it. fastdocs works great without any frontmatter.

 ### Consistent Ordering